WING-NUS/ACL-Anthology-Codebase/README.txt

-AnthoXML2DBLP.rb - To convert Anthology XML to DBLP reporting format anthoXml2html.pl - Create Anthology HTML from XML format html2xmlEntities.pl - Converts HTML entities to XML for Anthology XML format README.txt - This file
+AnthoXML2DBLP.rb - To convert Anthology XML to DBLP reporting format anthoXml2html.pl - Create Anthology HTML from XML format html2xmlEntities.pl - Converts HTML entities to XML for Anthology XML format ProcessCL.rb - To capture metadata and PDFPlus files from the current issue page from the Computational Linguistics journal website.
+README.txt - This file
 SigYaml2Html.rb - To create Anthology pages for Special Interests Groups (SIGs) from the YAML metadata.